techidaily/site-article-knowledge/source/_posts/new-pro-hdr-image-processing-a-lightroom-approach.md

 | Editing Environment | You can make further edits in the Develop mode, like zooming, which is impossible in Preview mode.                             | Most of the editing functions are available in one environment.                                                   |
 | Output              | The output file is RAW/HDR RAW formats.                                                                                        | The output file is in PSD format.                                                                                 |

-## Frequently Asked Questions in Lightroom HDR

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Frequently Asked Questions in Lightroom HDR

 ### 1\.
 How do I stack photos in Lightroom for HDR?